SrulyRosenblat/DownTube/README.md

 ## how to download and install
 * download the downtube.zip file
 * right click on the file you instaled and then click on extract all
-* seach through the extracted folder and double click on DownTube.exe (the file with the DownTube logo)
+* search through the extracted folder and double click on DownTube.exe (the file with the DownTube logo)
 * if you want to move the file create a shortcut **do not move the file**

 ## some of the code behind the project